Harassment and Discrimination Prevention

 Paying Attention: Are you aware of how your words or actions impact your colleagues, co-workers, classmates, and/or students?

-- Insuring that their subordinates are advised of the non-discrimination policy.
-The Office for Institutional Equity and Compliance strongly suggests that this policy periodically be discussed during staff.
+- Ensuring that their subordinates are advised of the non-discrimination policy.
+The Office for Institutional Equity and Compliance strongly suggests that this policy periodically be discussed during staff meetings.

-- Proactively preventing discrimination and/or harassment on campus and, in those instances where discrimination or harassment is observed by or reported to a University official, that official must either take appropriate action to resolve the matter or refer the case to the Office for Institutional Equity and Compliance.
+- Proactively preventing discrimination and/or harassment on campus and, in those instances where discrimination or harassment is observed by or reported to a University official, that official must refer the case to the Office for Institutional Equity and Compliance within 3 business days.